IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-The best way to determine if DII is required by the UID2 mobile SDKs is to always call the following function on app startup/resumption:
+The best way to determine if DII is required by the UID2 mobile SDKs is to always call the following function when the app starts up or resumes:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>